NJAimesD/AIAcademyCS/README.md

 <img src="https://github.com/NJAimesD/AIAcademyCS/assets/159951082/4d96d12d-fde1-47ea-8751-e23fe36e0add" width="500" />

 The target variable in this dataset is loan status There are 11 independent variables used for modeling, with a range of 32,581 to 28,638 non-null values.
-The average age of the sample population is 27 years old, with an average loan amount of around $10,000 and an average credit history of 5.8 years.
+The average age of the sample population is 27 years old, with an average loan amount of around $10,000 and an average credit history of 5.8 years these descriptive stastics were pulled after removing outliers and nulls.

-The target variable in this case, with 78.3% of values indicating non-default and 21.7% indicating default, is significantly unbalanced, a data balancing technique was needed, specifically, SMOTE, that is an oversampling technique used to balance the class distribution of a dataset by creating synthetic minority class samples..
+The target variable in this case, with 78.3% of values indicating non-default and 21.7% indicating default, is significantly unbalanced, a data balancing technique was needed, specifically, SMOTE, that is an oversampling technique used to balance the class distribution of a dataset by creating synthetic minority class samples.The purpose of using SMOTE is to remove biases in our model.

 <img src="https://github.com/NJAimesD/AIAcademyCapstone/assets/159951082/0d3f2174-0525-43d2-af43-126b4d85363d" width="500" />